STAIRlab/sees/docs/library/1_Modeling/element/beam/252-Flexure-Shear Interaction Displacement-Based Beam-Column Element.md

 different steel and concrete stress-strain laws can be implemented and used with this model, the program needs to distinguish between concrete and steel.
-For simplicity, it has been selected the material tag ($matTag) to define whether a material is concrete or steel.
-Concrete materials are defined as materials with tag number under (or equal to) 1000 and steel materials use tag numbers over 1000 (see example).</p>
+For simplicity, it has been selected the material tag (`matTag`) to define whether a material is concrete or steel.
+Concrete materials are defined as materials with tag number under (or equal to) 1000 and steel materials use tag numbers over 1000 (see example).

 <p>HFiber Command</p>

 ```tcl